PlainSight/UglifyIssue/README.md

 This will generate a build folder with a minified and a map file.

-(Alternately simply run `uglifyjs testcase.js --source-map testcase.js.map -o testcase.min.js` in the src folder to see the map file produced.)
+(Alternately simply run `uglifyjs testcase.js --source-map testcase.js.map -o testcase.min.js` in the src folder)

 minified file produced